bridgechung/bridgechung.github.io/_posts/2026-03-18-dispelling-myths-takeout-double.markdown

 How do you feel?

 I would be ecstatic.
-We are going to likely going to MURDER this contract!
+We are going to MURDER this contract!

 Partner heard that we can support all suits outside of spades.
 Additionally, we have a reasonable hand in picture cards.
 With all of that info, he decided that we are better off collecting a penalty against their 2S contract than to bid on.
 Great!